Number of new starters in each MP's office since 2019 general election

 Please note that:

-• The starting date and job family is at time of recruitment and does not reflect the current job family or date of promotion.
+The starting date and job family are at the time of recruitment and do not reflect the current job family or date of promotion.

 Please be aware that we have aggregated the starting dates and names of MPs to avoid the potential for specific individuals to be identified.
 The exact starting dates and employing MPs are, therefore, subject to a Refusal Notice under sections 40(2) and 40(3A)(a) of the FOIA.